 She made a tiny appearance as a newsreader in The Politician’s Wife and another in Lizzie’s Pictures, where she played a gallery owner.

-She had a fun time on a weird Channel 4 Music-hall western called Mexican Rebels, filmed at the Almeida Theatre with choreography by Lynn Seymour.
+She had a fun time on a weird Channel 4 Music-hall western called Mexican Rebels, directed by Ben Lewin, filmed at the Almeida Theatre with choreography by Lynn Seymour.
 In this she played a male lawyer, Crawford, with a stick-on moustache and wore a suit previously worn by Sir John Mills.

 Like most actors Fidelis has appeared in The Bill – four times in fact.
-She played first an animal rights campaigner, then a member of a police selection board, then a consultant gynaecologist and finally an MEP who was mugged and hit back.
-Oddly the audience never seem to notice the change of employment.
+She played first an animal rights campaigner, then a member of a police selection board, then a consultant gynaecologist and finally an MEP who was mugged but hit back.
+Oddly, the audience never seem to notice the change of employment.